Tissue Culture: Definition, Types, Steps, Examples, Diagram, Techniques

 Plant Tissue Culture

 Plant tissue culture encompasses a variety of techniques which are oriented towards the propagation and manipulation of plant cells, tissues, or organs in an aseptic environment.
 It finds extensive applications in agriculture and horticulture for the mass production of disease-free plants, effective multiplication of elite cultivars, and conservation of endangered species.
 Applications in this field are mostly attributed to micropropagation, somatic embryogenesis, and genetic transformation.
-Through the development of genetically modified crops that have increased resistance to several pests, diseases and environmental stresses, plant tissue culture has completely revolutionised agricultural practice.
+Through the tissue culture techniques, such as the development of genetically modified crops that have increased resistance to several pests, diseases and environmental stresses, plant tissue culture has completely revolutionised agricultural practice.

 Animal Tissue Culture